 Truth of Scripture

 As we address all issues of life, we affirm that the Bible has supreme authority in all matters of faith and conduct.
-We affirm that “all Scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness so that the man of God may be thoroughly equipped for every good work” (II Tim.
+We affirm that “all Scripture is God-breathed and is useful for teaching, rebuking, correcting, and training in righteousness so that the man of God may be thoroughly equipped for every good work” (2 Tim.
 3:16–17).
 We affirm that the Bible, consisting of the 66 books of the Old and New Testament, is the infallible Word of God, inspired by the Holy Spirit, and without error in the original manuscripts (2 Peter 1:21).
-God’s character is the standard of moral goodness and is communicated through His revelation in the bible.
+God’s character is the standard of moral goodness and is communicated through His revelation in the Bible.
 (Ps.
 19:7–11).

 Sanctity of Life

 We affirm that life is a gift from God and is precious.
 We affirm that life begins at conception (Ps.
 139:13–16; Is.
 44:2; Is.
 49:5) and each person’s days are numbered by God (Ps.
 139:16; James 4:13–15).
 We affirm that all humans are created in the image of God and therefore each individual is of eternal value.